Qld ALP Pre-Selection Battle

 Not long after the preselection, I commenced my campaign against the Newman government.
 It was deeply satisfying to hold this rotten government to account.
 Their cuts to health and education services hurt the most vulnerable in our community.
 In addition, many public servants lost their jobs.

 I loved being ‘on the stump’.
-I welcomed talking to crowds of workers at union rallies and other events.
+I welcomed talking to crowds of workers at union rallies and other events, with comrades like Bob Paten and Steve Rogers from the Australian Services Union.
 It was gratifying to rip into the government and well and truly hold them to account.